ApolloLSY/MLrepro_Arxiv/README.md

 normalization:
 >HumanMethylation450 array, we used the pipeline developed by Touleimat and Tost (21).
 Individual data points with detection P > 0.01 or number of beads <3 were treated as missing data.
-Samples with >20% missing probes were treated as missing data.
+Samples with >20% missing probes were treated as missing data. linear model was developed.
+SVM model is constructed in a similar manner as the linear regression method.
+For a given CpG site j, we used xij and yij as the training data set to build an SVM model.[their R package](http://www.hsph.harvard.edu/liming-liang/cross-tissue-methylation/).